 The adoption of contactless payments

 Change in the corporate sphere is closely related to what is happening with consumers.
 Still, there tends to be a lag between the two: Innovations are usually developed in one sphere, and take some time to be introduced and implemented in the other.
 However, for the types of innovation that usually begin among consumers, the lag is shrinking.
-Employees are increasingly combining business and leisure travel, and as people get accustomed to new innovations as consumers, they are starting to expect the same capabilities in a business context.
+Employees are increasingly combining business and leisure travel, and as people get accustomed to new innovations and an increasing virtual environment as consumers, they are starting to expect the same capabilities in a business context.

 A clear example of this is the increased popularity of contactless payments in a business context.
 Due to the contactless limit, not every business transaction can leverage a contactless feature but it is attractive for low-value payments.
-For example, travelling around London is more convenient with contactless payments, since contactless bankcards are effectively replacing legacy contactless travel cards (Oyster card) on trains and buses.
-There has also been a rapid growth of contactless payments in general, as evidenced by the fact that contactless overtook Chip and PIN to become the most popular form of card payment for in-store transactions in the UK2.
-Following this change in demand, increasing numbers of issuers are offering contactless commercial cards not only in Europe but globally.
+For example, travelling around London is more convenient with contactless payments, since contactless payments are effectively replacing legacy contactless travel cards (Oyster card) on trains and buses.
+There has also been a rapid growth of contactless payments in general, as evidenced by the fact that contactless overtook Chip and PIN to become the most popular form of card payment for in-store transactions in the UK.4 Following this change in demand, increasing numbers of issuers are offering contactless commercial cards not only in Europe but globally.